 Over the years, Dr. Nash has been recognized with many awards.
 Among the most recent are the Elliot Stone Award for leadership in public accountability for health data from NAHDO (2006); the Wharton Healthcare Alumni Achievement Award (2009); and the Joseph Wharton award in recognition of his “social impact” and the Philadelphia Business Journal’s medical educator innovation award (2012).

-Dr. Nash’s publications include his “Nash on Health Policy” blog and an online column on MedPage Today, in addition to more than 100 articles in major peer-reviewed journals.
+Dr. Nash’s publications include his online column on MedPage Today, and more than 100 articles in major peer-reviewed journals.
 He has edited 23 books, including Connecting with the New Healthcare Consumer, The Quality Solution, Demand Better, and most recently, Population Health: Creating a Culture of Wellness (2nd edition).
 He is Editor-in-Chief of American Journal of Medical Quality, Population Health Management, P&T, and American Health & Drug Benefits (AHDB).

 Dr. Nash received his BA in economics (Phi Beta Kappa) from Vassar College; his MD from the University of Rochester School of Medicine and Dentistry and his MBA in Health Administration (with honors) from the Wharton School at the University of Pennsylvania.
 While at Penn, he was a Robert Wood Johnson Foundation Clinical Scholar and Medical Director of a nine-physician faculty group practice in general internal medicine.